-In addition to routine tests and other measures of achievement, students at certain grade levels are required to take the state assessment called STAAR, in the following subjects:
+In addition to routine tests and other measures of achievement, students at certain grade levels are required to take the state assessment, called STAAR, in the following subjects:

-- Mathematics, annually in grade 8
+- Mathematics, annually in grades 3-8

-- Reading, annually in grade 8
+- Reading, annually in grades 3-8

+- Writing, including spelling and grammar, in grades 4 and 7

-- Science in grade 8
+- Science in grades 5 and 8

 - Social Studies in grade 8

-Successful performance on the reading and math assessments in grade 8 is required by law, unless the student is enrolled in a reading or math course intended for students above the student's current grade level, in order for the student to be promoted to the next grade level.
+Successful performance on the reading and math assessments in grades 5 and 8 is required by law, unless the student is enrolled in a reading or math course intended for students above the student's current grade level, in order for the student to be promoted to the next grade level.
+[See Promotion and Retention on page 65 for additional information.]